- Local groups

 There's no requirement, however, to take more than one test in any given year.
 The time frame for passing all four tests is unlimited.

-How does EAC ensure that the testing process is rigorous, fair and secure?
+How does Editors Canada ensure that the testing process is rigorous, fair and secure?

 The certification program is based on Professional Editorial Standards (2009), which outlines the skills and knowledge an editor requires to do a professional job with minimal supervision in fields across the publishing and communications industry.